 This link takes you to several articles about how I created my own booth including instructions for making your own folding table and tips for designing your own multi-purpose risers.

-Follow these 14 show regulations to create a display that will comply with the rules of most shows and use the Art Show Regulations Checklist (downloadable from the page linked above) to keep yourself organized.
+Follow these 14 common show rules to create a display that will comply with the rules of most shows, and use the Art Show Regulations Checklist (downloadable from the page linked above) to keep yourself organized.

 While there are a lot of variations, there really are just 4 basic booth layout options.
 These 4 illustrated booth layouts will help you decide which configuration is best for you.